My team has been chosen as a finalist to present in-person at the conference. What are the specific requirements of my team?

 Would the students own the rights to the design?
 For example, if a company shows interest in the design as a real product, are the students contacted about that interest?
 How are the students' designs protected?
 Have any of the previous competition winners experienced companies wanting to advance their idea?

-We are planning on entering the SDC and would like to know if the design briefs will be published publically or if they will only be shared with the judges.
+We are planning on entering the SDC and would like to know if the design briefs will be published, or if they will only be shared with the judges.
 In other words, will we be disclosing our IP by entering the competition?

-The judges will have access to information about each of the projects that are submitted, however, RESNA will keep the submission not available publicly if IP disclosure is of concern to your students’ team and you notify us of this concern.
-You are responsible for letting RESNA know of this request.
-Please note that if your project is to be chosen as one of the finalists, you will be asked to present your project in a live, virtual format, and the project information will be shared on our website and in press releases - If you are a finalist team and have IP disclosure concerns, please make adjustments to the final stage presentation appropriately.
+SDC judges will have access to all information submitted about individual projects.
+If IP disclosure is of concern, RESNA can limit the details shared in your submission if you make this request in writing.
+Your team is responsible for communicating with RESNA and outlining what information is confidential.
+Please note that if your project is chosen as one of the finalists, you will be asked to present your project details live and the project information disclosed at that time will be shared on our website and in press releases.
+If you are a finalist team and have IP disclosure concerns, please make appropriate adjustments to the final stage presentation.

 For teams with IP disclosure concerns, will the team have the opportunity to cater that open-audience “public” presentation such that it is non-disclosing if they are selected?